com3dian/Sentiment_Analysis_plugin/example/README.md

 ### Corner Cases

-There are also some corner cases worth showing.
+There are also some corner cases worth showing to demonstrate the robustness of the plugin.
 At line 51, there is a single-line comment indicator `//` enclosed within quotation marks, treating it as a String.

 ![](./.github/corner1.png)